jerrykan/activipy/docs/source/tutorial.rst

 So if you nearly never need to work with this super-extensible version of things, what's the point of us showing you it?
-Well the interesting here is, since that's the unambiguous "expanded" version, we can now understand how we can get information from another source and clearly understand its meaning.
+Well the interesting thing here is, since that's the unambiguous "expanded" version, we can now understand how we can get information from another source and clearly understand its meaning.